Indie Wine Merchants – #1, Wines With Attitude

 I don’t intend to cover every indie merchant as there are now, according to Wine Intelligence, some 750 independents in the UK, many of which are listed here.
 Indeed, the number of independents has grown in the last ten years by 50%, mainly thanks to the internet.
 No longer a dying breed, this is once again a vibrant sector worth your trust and hard-earned.
 Some are traditional with a long history; some are young mavericks.
 All seek to offer a better alternative to the Big Four supermarkets and their ilk.

 Time to be clear about my motivation for these reviews.
 These reviews are without financial rewards from those independent merchants.
 Rest assured that I’m writing because I’ve bought wine from them with my own money and enjoyed the customer experience.
 So any review is on merit, not because they paid me or wanted some specious advertorial.

 Wines With Attitude

-I first met Lindsay Cornelissen, who set up Wines With Attitude Ltd., while judging at the IWSC.
+I first met Lindsay Cornelissen, who set up Wines With Attitude Ltd., when wine judging.
 While still working in financial services in the City, Lindsay became WSET Diploma qualified.
 That parallels my wine career, so I found a kindred spirit.